Home > Thailand > Bangkok > St. Andrews Samakee International School

 Learning support offered

-Our graduated approach recognises that children and young people learn in different ways and can have different kinds or levels of SEN. So, increasingly, step-by-step, specialist expertise is brought in to help our school with the difficulties that a child may have.
-This approach may include an individually designed learning programme; extra help from a learning support assistant who may be assigned to the child; being taught individually or in a small group for regular short periods;
+Our graduated approach recognises that children and young people learn in different ways and may have different kinds or levels of SEND.
+Step by step, specialist expertise is brought in to support the school in addressing any difficulties a child may have.
+This approach may include:

 The school supports gifted, able and talented students